Skip to main content

 Committed to the core belief that women are central to economic growth, the Women’s Economic Development Initiative partners with governments, nonprofits, and the private sector to create opportunities for women that lead to economic independence.

-Since 2007, more than 732,000 women and their families have enrolled in training and education programs across Bloomberg Philanthropies’ Women’s Economic Development Initiative, directly benefiting over 2.9 million of their children.
+Since 2007, more than 779,000 women have enrolled in training and education programs across Bloomberg Philanthropies’ Women’s Economic Development Initiative, directly benefiting 3.1 million of their children and family members.
 These investments have shown an increase in women deciding to educate their children, purchase health insurance, actively participate in local and national elections, and more.

 Partnership with Women for Women International